Heal your chakras the fun way with food!

 When chakras are blocked, through environmental toxins, negative thinking or emotional trends, the physical, emotional and mental aspects that are associated with a blocked chakra, will suffer.

-For example, the heart chakra is associated with the lungs, the circulatory system and the heart.
+For example, the heart chakra associates with the lungs, the circulatory system and the heart.
 Emotionally, this chakra governs your relationships and your ability to fully give and receive love.
 A blocked heart chakra can manifest in relationship troubles and feelings of loneliness and if left untreated, can eventually lead to asthma, heart attacks and even breast cancer.

 Nourishing Foods for the Chakras